Table of Contents

 Propriospinal system cell types

-- Association cells—connect flat-lying nerve cells on different spinal segments via the fasciculi proprii ipsilateral.
+- Association cells: connect flat-lying nerve cells on different spinal segments via the ipsilateral proper fasciculi

-- Commissural cells—connect contralateral lying cells of the same segment through the commissura alba.
+- Commissural cells: connect contralateral lying cells of the same segment through the anterior white commissure

 Renshaw cell inhibition is a backward recurrent inhibition created by a negative feedback mechanism.
 Renshaw cells are activated by alpha motor neurons when they receive excitatory collateral from the alpha neuron’s axon, resulting in the inhibition of their own actions.
 This mechanism prevents unwanted muscular oscillatory movements from occurring.